1. Toynbee Tiles and House of Hades

 SURREALVILLE 2011

-I was taken aback at the unexpected message and didn't have too long to think about it before traffic resumed and I ran back to the curb.
-After work that day, I found another and then one more the following day thanks to 5chw4r7z.
-With additional help from comments on Facebook and Twitter, several people offered insight and clues as to what these things were and where to find them locally.
-What I assumed was initially just eclectic, guerrilla street art is actually much, much more.
-The subject never came to my attention until recently, but as soon as I first read about “Toynbee Tiles,” I was hooked, drawn in, and had to know more.
+I was taken aback by the unexpected version of an already mysterious message and didn't have too long to think about it before traffic resumed and I ran back to the curb.
+After work that day, I found more with the help of 5chw4r7z and then via Facebook and Twitter: several folks offered insight and clues as to what these things might be.

 Image via Wikipedia.

-The tiles themselves are defined as "messages of unknown origin found embedded in asphalt streets."
-Reports of them go back to the early 1980s and they’ve been primarily found in major cities along the East Coast and in the Midwest, with the strongest concentration located in Philadelphia.
-The vast majority feature a central message (although there’s the occasional variation):
+The tiles themselves are generally defined as "messages of unknown origin found embedded in asphalt streets."
+Reports of them go back to the early 1980s and they’ve been primarily located in major cities throughout the East Coast and Midwest, with the strongest concentration found in Philadelphia.
+The vast majority feature a central message (although there are the occasional variations):

 TOYNBEE IDEA